ibm-cloud-docs/codeengine/envvar-autoinject.md

 | `PWD`          | The current working directory.                                            | `PWD=/` |
 {: caption="Automatically injected environment variables when deploying {{site.data.keyword.codeengineshort}} jobs"}

-Note that each job run instance gets its own index from the array of indices that were specified when the job was created. {{site.data.keyword.codeengineshort}} automatically assigns indices starting from 0 to (array size - 1).
+Note that each job run instance gets its own index from the array of indexes that were specified when the job was created. {{site.data.keyword.codeengineshort}} automatically assigns indexes starting from 0 to (array size - 1).
 The `JOB_INDEX` environment variable contains the index value.

 While the job itself doesn't have a URL associated with it, the `CE_DOMAIN` and `CE_SUBDOMAIN` values might be useful if you need to reference an application that is running in the same project.
 The full external URL of this application is `appName.CE_SUBDOMAIN.CE_DOMAIN`.
 To reference the private URL of an application, use `appName.CE_SUBDOMAIN`.